manofgod747/Psychology/README.md

 Upon presenting the image and text, the patients emotional queues, body language and neurotic tendencies are observed.
 The patient can also be asked to explain the meaning of the sentence.
 The trial leader asks the patient to freely and openly share their thougts without censoring themselves.

-It is important that the patient knows that results of the test does not lead to repercussions.
+It is important that the patient knows that the results of the test does not lead to repercussions.
 If the subject is unaware, the uncounscious thoughts and emotions may be projected onto the trial leader.
 The subject could believe that the trial leader is responsible for his or her reactions.
 The projections can be used to estimate the contents of traumatic memories.

 #### Example
 A transmission of a car is used to select verbs and nouns.
 A transmission uses force to move cogs.
 The cogs have teeth.
 Cogs can move faster or slower, forward or backward.
 The teeth of the cogs hug while they move.